 - Harvest your August-planted lettuces – it could be your last shot at enjoying a full garden salad before the frost hits.
 Make the most of your lettuce production.

 - Continue harvesting everything as it ripens in your garden now.
-The average first frost date for your Zones is usually in October, but it may be earlier for some areas, so make sure you know your first frost dates in your area and stay ahead of them, so it won’t take you by surprise.
+The average first frost date for your Zones is usually in October, but it may be earlier for some areas.
+Make sure you know your first frost dates in your area and stay ahead of them so they won’t surprise you.

 - Keep a close eye on your onions, as they should be ready for harvest, or almost so.
 Before storing them, cure them to keep the skins from being damaged and allowing rot to form.
 Harvest by giving the bulb a twist before pulling and leave them outdoors right on top of the soil for approximately a week if it won’t frost, or inside on newspaper in a room with stable temperature and good ventilation.
 The outer layer will have time to toughen up and not get damaged as easily.

-- Start freezing your sturdy culinary herbs – harvest by snipping them loose from the stalk with shears or scissors, wash and dry thoroughly, then freeze in a freezer bag labelled with the herb and date harvested.
-Done properly, you’ll have almost-fresh herb flavor well into the winter.
+- Start freezing your sturdy culinary herbs.
+Harvest by snipping them loose from the stalk with shears or scissors, wash and dry thoroughly, then freeze in a freezer bag labelled with the herb and date harvested.
+Done properly, you’ll have an almost-fresh herb flavor well into the winter.

 Cover and Feed